Introduction

 -

-population_id: A unique identifier for each subpopulation, set of natural numbers 1, 2, 3, … -
+population_id: A unique identifier for each subpopulation (sequential natural numbers: 1, 2, 3, …) -

 -